TRaSH-Guides/Guides/docs/Sonarr/Sonarr-Release-Profile-RegEx.md

 ??? question "WHY ? - [CLICK TO EXPAND]"

-    These groups add their own preferred language (ex.
-Portuguese) as the main audio track.
+    These groups take the original release, then they add their own preferred language (ex.
+Portuguese) as the main audio track (AAC 2.0), What results after renaming and FFprobe that the media file will be recognized as Portuguese AAC audio.
+It's a common rule that you add the best audio as first.
+    Also they often even rename the release name in to Portuguese.

 Add this to your `Must not contain (2)`